ety001/easy-note-it/README.md

 easy-note
 =========

-Easy to note something,and you can also share your notes to your friend!
+Easy to note something,and you can also share your note to your friends or push it to a public area!